-The same ways anyone else has sex!
-Sex is a personal experience and is different for each person regardless of what body parts a person has.
-The diversity in people's bodies - whether they are trans\ identified or not - is HUGE.
-No person's body is exactly like anyone else's and most individual's bodies are very different from one another.
+The same ways anyone has sex!
+Sex is a personal experience and is different for each person regardless of body parts.
+The diversity in people's bodies - whether they are transgender or not - is HUGE.
+No person's body is exactly like anyone else's.
+Plus, the activities and positions any person enjoys or does not enjoy depends on that person, not necessarily their body.

-Never ask this question.
+Never ask this question to another person.
 Think about how you would feel if someone looked at you confused, as if they were trying to picture your genitals, and asked how you have sex?
-The question is often asked in a way that sounds like people cannot believe that anyone would want to have sex with a trans\ person, that they don't think trans\ people are capable of having sex, or that there must be something wrong with a trans\ person which makes them unable to have "good", "moral", or "normal" sex.
-All of these stereotypes and assumptions are not only untrue, but they are harmful to the wellbeing of trans\ people and their partners.
+The question is often asked in a way that sounds like people cannot believe that anyone would want to have sex with a trans person, that they don't think trans people are capable of having sex, or that there must be something wrong with a trans person which makes them unable to have "good", "moral", or "normal" sex.
+All of these stereotypes and assumptions are not only untrue, but they are harmful to the wellbeing of trans people and their partners.